Skip to main content

 Responsive templates must be compiled, validated, and injected into transactional payloads without breaking inline constraints or exceeding ESP size limits (typically 102KB for Gmail clipping).

-API Payload Example (SendGrid v3 / Postmark Compatible)
+API Payload Example (SendGrid v3)

 {